 With such a large inventory of teaware here at AC Silver, it is not uncommon for us to receive enquiries on the best ways to keep these items clean.
 These phone calls make me smile as it is nice to know that these exceptional pieces of silver are being used daily and have slotted into someone’s home.
-Whilst we do provide our customers with anti-tarnish bags for their silverware, pieces that are well-used require some extra TLC.
+Whilst we do provide our customers with anti-tarnish bags for their contemporary, vintage, and antique silverware, pieces that are well-used require some extra TLC.

 Cleaning the Outside of the Teapot